thedynamiclinker/sudocode/lost+found/fsck.md

 1: _(Silently recovering)_ ...

 0: The perfect one for the job.
-They called him and he called everyone.
-Called them together.
+They called him and asked him to kill the paradoxes.
+And he called everyone and asked them to kill the paradoxes.
+He called them together.
 All the mathematicians.
 A call to arms, in 1900.
 He was the sort of guy who could just come up with a list of questions for an entire field to work on, and then everyone would agree that's the agenda.
 He said "Ok every one here's the deal.
 We've got some problems and I want you all to solve them.
 Here's the list."
 And then he reaches under that big hat and pulls out the following list:

 ![[hilberts-problems.png]]